 Other circumstances could certainly fall under the definition of "good cause."
 It will be up to you to identify and provide evidence of these.

 If you simply forget to turn in your joint I-751 on time, try to think of circumstances in your life (be they work- or family-related) that could explain your memory lapse, and then ask an attorney if such circumstances could be framed in terms of "good cause."
 (You cannot claim USCIS's failure to notify you of the upcoming deadline as good cause, however.)

-If you will need to file late a joint I-751, be sure to submit a written explanation of your "good cause" for the delay.
-Under current USCIS policy, if you fail to submit this written explanation, you will first receive a request for evidence (RFE); then, if you fail to submit such explanation in response to the RFE, your I-751 will be automatically denied.
+Be sure to submit a written explanation of what the "good cause" for your delay was.
+Under USCIS policy, if you fail to submit this written explanation, you will first receive a request for evidence (RFE); then, if you fail to submit such explanation in response to the RFE, your I-751 will be automatically denied.

 It is also very important, although not technically required, to support the explanation with documents attached as evidence.
-For example, if you are claiming good cause based on the death of a family member, you should probably submit a death certificate and evidence of your relationship to the decedent.
+For example, if you are claiming good cause based on the death of a family member, you should probably submit a copy of the death certificate and evidence of your relationship to the decedent.
 Here again, if it has not already done so, USCIS may send you an RFE.

 If, having already sent you an RFE, USCIS is not yet convinced that you have established good cause, it may schedule you for an interview.
 There, you will get a last chance to present your case in more detail.
 Otherwise, the agency could decide to deny your I-751 right away.